Q. How can I (or somebody I know) train to become a school speaker?

 Q. Why wasn’t I accepted onto the course?

-A. Our course are often oversubscribed and we are unfortunately unable to provide places for everyone interested to train.
+A. Our courses are often oversubscribed and we are unfortunately unable to provide places for everyone interested to train.
 We are unable to offer specific feedback on applications.

 Q. Why didn’t I pass the course?